Overview

 ST_Y

-IMPORTANT NOTE: These functions will only work if your Postgres instance has the PostGIS extension installed and you’re storing values as type geography
+IMPORTANT NOTE: These functions will only work if your Postgres instance has the PostGIS extension installed and you’re storing values as type

 or geometry